Chesil Beach: Ecology and conservation

+In popular culture

 In the novel The Well-Beloved: A Sketch of a Temperament by Thomas Hardy he calls Chesil Beach Deadman's Bay.

-The Fleet Lagoon and Chesil Beach feature in the novel Moonfleet by J. Meade Falkner (1898), in which the village of Moonfleet is based on the real village of Fleet.
+The Fleet and Chesil Beach feature in the novel Moonfleet by J. Meade Falkner (1898), in which the village of Moonfleet is based on the real village of Fleet.
+Despite being the setting for the novel, it was not used as a location for the film adaptation Moonfleet (1954) which was filmed entirely in Hollywood, California.

-The early part of Ian McEwan's Booker Prize nominated novel On Chesil Beach is set in a hotel overlooking Chesil Beach.
+Ian McEwan's Booker Prize nominated novel On Chesil Beach is, primarily, set in a hotel overlooking Chesil Beach.
+In the final sections of the book, there are scenes on Chesil Beach itself.
+This was adapted into a 2017 film of the same name.

+The cover of the 1980 UK single "Echo Beach" by Martha and the Muffins was based on Chesil Beach.

 Chesil Beach: a Peopled Solitude (2021) by Judith Stinton is a non-fiction account of the history of Chesil Beach.

-Film

-Chesil Beach and The Fleet Lagoon have been used as a location in films including The Dam Busters (1955), The Damned (1963), On Chesil Beach (2017), and The Sands Of Summers Past (2017).
-Despite being the setting for the novel Moonfleet it was not used as a location for the film adaptation Moonfleet (1954) which was filmed entirely in Hollywood, California.
+Chesil Beach and the Fleet have been used as a location in films including The Dam Busters (1955), The Damned (1963), On Chesil Beach (2017), and The Sands Of Summers Past (2017), as well as being the setting for the climax of The Small Back Room (1949).